Alex Pandian: Music

-Release

-Alex Pandians distribution rights for Kerala had been bought by Beebah Creations for ₹11.5 million and was distributed together with Sayujyam Cine Release.

-Reception

-Critical response
+Release and response

-Alex Pandian received mixed to negative reviews from critics.
+Alex Pandian was initially scheduled to release on 12 January 2013, but was advanced to the day before, 11 January.
 A critic from Sify described it as a "potpourri of commercial mass masala not mixed in the right proportion", going on to conclude: "An old-fashioned entertainer that plays to the gallery, Alex Pandian is exaggerated and formulaic".
 Pavithra Srinivasan from Rediff stated that the film was a "masala, cliche-ridden entertainer which fails miserably", calling it a "disaster", while giving it 1.5 stars out 5.
 The Times of India gave it 2.5 out of 5 and wrote, "Alex Pandian, while not really a bad film or a badly-made one, often feels strictly functional.
 Yes, the comedy sequences work and save the film to an extent, but considering its minimal ambitions, a sense of deja vu and disappointment as you leave the theatre is inescapable".
-The Hindus reviewer Malathi Rangarajan wrote, "Karthi tries to infuse spirit and energy into the film with an ample dose of humour, but the story that's run of the mill and comedy that tires you after a point offer little help".
+The Hindus Malathi Rangarajan wrote, "Karthi tries to infuse spirit and energy into the film with an ample dose of humour, but the story that's run of the mill and comedy that tires you after a point offer little help".
 Deccan Chronicle wrote that the film "may fail to enthral even die-hard Karthi fans".
+Malini Mannath of The New Indian Express wrote, "A remix of what we’ve seen in earlier mass entertainers, the film is mainly old wine in a new bottle.
+Alex Pandian doesn’t take himself too seriously.
+So there is no reason why we should!"